espressif/esp_secure_cert_mgr/docs/esp_secure_cert_tools/siganture_verification.md

 ### Partition Configuration

-The esp_secure_cert partition will be automatically flashed when you build and flash your application:
+The esp_secure_cert partition will be automatically flashed when you build and flash your application this is only true for **examples/esp_secure_cert_app**, and for other application user need to flash the esp_secure_cert partition manually:

 ```bash
 idf.py build flash